 To be selected as a SpringBoard National Faculty member, you must meet the following eligibility requirements:

-- You’ve been teaching for at least three full years
+- You’ve been teaching for at least 3 full years.

-- You’ve taught or supported SpringBoard for at least two full years
+- You’ve taught or supported SpringBoard for at least 2 full years.

-- You’ve attended at least one face-to-face SpringBoard professional learning session conducted by SpringBoard National Faculty or a district-endorsed facilitator
+- You’ve attended at least 1 face-to-face SpringBoard professional learning session conducted by SpringBoard National Faculty or a district-endorsed facilitator.

-- You’re available to attend the National Faculty Institute
+- You’re available to attend the virtual National Faculty Institute in spring.

 How Do We Select Faculty Members?